bspeice/speice.io/_posts/2019-02-08-compiler-optimizations.md

 and become familiar with reading the assembly code needed to see each memory type (global, stack, heap) in action.

-But throughout the content so far, we've put a handicap on the code.
+But throughout the series so far, we've put a handicap on the code.
 In the name of consistent and understandable results, we've asked the compiler to pretty please leave the training wheels on.
-Now is the time where we throw out all the rules and take the kid gloves off.
+Now is the time where we throw out all the rules and take off the kid gloves.
 As it turns out, both the Rust compiler and the LLVM optimizers are incredibly sophisticated, and we'll step back and let them do their job.

-Similar to ["What Has My Compiler Done For Me Lately?"](https://www.youtube.com/watch?v=bSkpMdDe4g4), we're focusing on interesting things the Rust language (and LLVM!) can do as regards memory management.
+Similar to ["What Has My Compiler Done For Me Lately?"](https://www.youtube.com/watch?v=bSkpMdDe4g4), we're focusing on interesting things the Rust language (and LLVM!) can do with memory management.
 We'll still be looking at assembly code to understand what's going on, but it's important to mention again:
 **please use automated tools like [alloc-counter](https://crates.io/crates/alloc_counter) to double-check memory behavior if it's something you care about**.
-It's far too easy to mis-read assembly in large code sections, you should always have an automated tool verify behavior if you care about memory usage.
+It's far too easy to mis-read assembly in large code sections, you should always verify behavior if you care about memory usage.

-The guiding principal as we move forward is this: *optimizing compilers won't produce worse assembly than we started with.* There won't be any situations where stack allocations get moved to heap allocations.
+The guiding principal as we move forward is this: *optimizing compilers won't produce worse programs than we started with.* There won't be any situations where stack allocations get moved to heap allocations.
 There will, however, be an opera of optimization.